scala-tessella/ring-seq/src/main/paradox/categories/symmetry.md

 ##`symmetryIndices`

-Finds the indices of each element of this circular sequence close to an axis of reflectional symmetry, that is a line of symmetry that splits the sequence in two identical halves.
+Finds the indices of each element of a circular sequence close to an axis of reflectional symmetry, that is a line of symmetry that splits the sequence in two identical halves.

 ### Example